 By putting into action the three key elements of public policies, we have the following scenario: the sectoral-global relationship presents, on the one hand, a conflict between the Ministry of Health and the health system with the presidency of the republic, on the other hand, a conflict between the federal executive and State governors.
-All the articulation marks the sectoralglobal relationship of public policy to combat COVID-19 is taken up by these conflicts.
-Since the beginning of the pandemic, the country is already in its fourth health minister.
+All the articulation marks the sectoral-global relationship of public policy to combat COVID-19 in this conflict context.
+Since the pandemic's beginning, the country is already in its fourth health minister.
 The first, the politician and doctor, Luis Mandetta, was sent away for disagreeing with the Republic's President regarding the quarantine and social isolation policies.
-The second minister, physician Nelson Teich, came from the private sector and had no experience working in the public area.
+Physician Nelson Teich's second minister came from the private sector and had no experience working in public.
 His stay was approximately one month, and his departure was due to differences in the conduct of isolation, quarantine, and treatment of the pandemic.
 The Minister who most remained in office was a General with no experience in public health administration but who obeyed the commands given by the President.
-It was during his administration that the ministry started to recommend drug treatment without proven scientific efficacy.
-It was the period of most incredible friction with state health secretaries and governors.
-Much federal government's requests to suspend measures to combat COVID, implemented by state governors, were denied by the country's supreme court.
+During his administration, the ministry recommended drug treatment without proven scientific efficacy.
+It was the most incredible friction with state health secretaries and governors.
+The country's supreme court denied much federal government's requests to suspend measures to combat COVID, implemented by state governors.